 Dedicated Password Manager vs. Browser Password Manager

-One thing that they all have in common is the ability to use their search engines, not only as a browsing tool, but also to instantly save and store passwords via in-built extensions on their software platforms.
+One thing that all browser password managers have in common is the ability to use their search engines, not only as a browsing tool, but also to instantly save and store passwords via in-built extensions on their software platforms.
 One might think that this offers the ultimate convenience – but how do browser-based password managers really compare to third party password managers?

 What do Browser Password Managers Offer?